-- business strategy, anticipated growth and plans of management; - performance characteristics of the Company's oil and natural gas properties; - the Company's oil and natural gas production levels; - · supply and demand for oil and natural gas; - fluctuating prices and markets;
+- business strategy, anticipated growth and plans of management; - performance characteristics of the Company's oil and natural gas properties;

-- the Company's future drilling activities and capital expenditures and the anticipated timing thereof; - expectations regarding the ability to continually add to reserves through acquisitions, exploration and development; - budgets, including future capital, operating or other expenditures and projected costs; - expected costs, in-service dates and schedules for capital projects (including projects under construction/ development); - the Company's expectations and plans with respect to any contractual contingencies and current litigation, arbitration and regulatory proceedings; - the expected impact of measures that the Company has taken and continues to take in response to the COVID-19 pandemic; - treatment under governmental regulatory regimes, labour, environmental and tax laws; - · the operation and effectiveness of risk management programs; - limitations on the Company's access to sources of financing or competitive terms and compliance with covenants; and - · the payment of any future dividends.
+- the Company's oil and natural gas production levels; - supply and demand for oil and natural gas; - fluctuating oil prices and markets; - the Company's future drilling activities and capital expenditures and the anticipated timing thereof; - expectations regarding the ability to continually add to reserves through acquisitions, exploration and development; - budgets, including future capital, operating or other expenditures and projected costs; - the Restructuring Plan; - expected costs, in-service dates and schedules for capital projects (including projects under construction/development); - the Company's expectations and plans with respect to any contractual contingencies and current litigation, arbitration and regulatory proceedings; - the expected impact of measures that the Company has taken and continues to take or may take in response to pandemics; - the potential impacts of the Russia-Ukraine conflict and the Israel-Hamas conflict; - treatment under governmental regulatory regimes, labour, environmental and tax laws; - the operation and effectiveness of risk management programs; - limitations on the Company's access to sources of financing or competitive terms and compliance with covenants; and - the payment of any future dividends.

 All forward-looking information reflects the Company's beliefs and assumptions based on information available at the time the applicable forward-looking information is made and in light of the Company's current expectations with respect to such things as the outlook for general economic trends, industry trends, commodity prices, the Company's access to the capital markets and the costs of raising capital, the integrity and reliability of the Company's assets, and the governmental, regulatory and legal environment.
 For all construction projects, estimated completion times and costs assume that construction proceeds as planned on schedule and on budget and that, where required, all regulatory approvals and other third-party approvals or consents are received on a timely basis.
 In some instances, this AIF may also contain forward-looking information attributed to third parties.
 Forward-looking information does not guarantee future performance.
-Management believes that its assumptions and expectations reflected in the forward-looking information contained herein are reasonable based on the information available on the date such information is provided and the process used to prepare the information.
+Management believes that its assumptions and expectations reflected in the forward-looking information.
 However, it cannot assure readers that these expectations will prove to be correct.